glondu/belenios/doc/instructions-en.md

 Instructions for the credential authority
 -----------------------------------------

+The main role of the credential authority is to generate and transmit a private credential to each voter.

+**Setup.**
+During the setup of the election, the credential authority first obtains a private url that allows her to retrieve the voter list `voters.txt`.
+The credential authority must verify with the committee in charge of the election that this list is correct, as well as the weight of each voter in case of a weighted vote;

+Then the authority has two options to generate the credentials:
+- either click on `todo` on her browser.
+- or use `belenios-tool` with the following command:

+`todo`

+This later option should be prefered for more security, in particular is there is no auditor in charge of monitoring the election.

-During the setup of the election, it is expected that the credential authority saves:
+During this step, it is expected that the credential authority saves:

 - the list of the private credentials: the `creds.txt` file. **This file